 The fifth phase of the moon is called the full Moon.
 A full moon day is a lunar phase when the moon is illuminated or lightened completely by the sunlight.

 On the other hand, can you guess that full moon night occurs after how many days of the occurrence of the new moon lunar phase?

-The Moon takes almost 15 days to reach from new moon to full moon.
-Well, technically, not 15 days, but 14.
-81 days.
-In fact, only on a full moon, a lunar eclipse can occur.
+Moon takes approximately 14.81 days to reach from the new moon to the full moon which is exactly one-half of Syondic or Lunar Month.
+Only on a full moon, a lunar eclipse can occur.

 The Full Moon always occurs when the moon is totally on the opposite side of the earth.
 On full moon day, the moon looks like a complete circle.

 Editor’s Choice: Full Moon in November 2022 – Beaver Moon or Flower Moon?

 So, what follows a full moon?
 The moon phase that follows the full moon is known as The Waning Gibbous Moon.
 As the name suggests, it’s one of the first moon phases when the moon gets smaller and smaller.

 In other words, the lunar shape of the moon starts to decrease, or simply, the moon is waning.
 The waning gibbous moon is also the sixth lunar phase of the moon.

 A waning gibbous moon is also regarded as the reverse of the waxing gibbous moon.
 The waning gibbous moon always occurs between the full moon phase and the third quarter moon phase.

 The seventh phase of the moon is called the Third Quarter Moon.
 A third-quarter moon is visible just after the waning gibbous moon.
 After the waning gibbous, it’s the next moon phase when the moon gets smaller and smaller.